Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: thedevilwearssalad.com

-It can even help you lose weight.
+Plant-based eating can be quite beneficial and can even help you lose weight.
 But eating plant-based can be time-consuming.

 This salad takes just 30 minutes to make.
-And it eats like a meal because it’s a warm salad.

 You’re also getting tons of plant-based protein from the tofu and pepitas.
 So you definitely won’t be craving meat after eating this salad.